All data-driven organizations use data in three ways:

 Diversity of Data Types

-With the proliferation of new types of data including IoT, social, geo-spatial, multi-media, click-stream and log data, the nature of data that we collect and use has greatly diversified.
+With the proliferation of new types of data including IoT, social, geo-spatial, multi-media, click-stream, and log data, the nature of data that we collect and use has greatly diversified.
 This new type of data that we generate and collect today includes semi-structured data with a partial or frequently changing structure and unstructured data with no defined structure.

 The data warehouse, invented in late 1980, was designed for highly structured data generated by business apps.
 In fact, the data warehouse architecture relies on the structure of the data to support highly performant SQL (Structured Query Language) operations.
-Some newer data warehouses support semi-structured data such as JSON, Parquet and XML files, they provide limited support and diminished performance for such data sets compared to structured data sets.
+Some newer data warehouses support semi-structured data such as JSON, Parquet, and XML files, they provide limited support and diminished performance for such data sets compared to structured data sets.
 Data warehouses do not support the storage of unstructured data.

-Data lakes support native storage of all three data types – structured, semi-structured and unstructured.
+Data lakes support native storage of all three data types – structured, semi-structured, and unstructured.
 Structured data is ideally suited for traditional Business Intelligence, while semi-structured and unstructured data is useful for deeper analytics and machine learning.

 Open vs Proprietary Data Formats

 The data warehouse stores the data in a proprietary format.
 Once the data is stored in the data warehouse, access to this data is limited to SQL and any custom drivers provided by the data warehouse.
-Some data warehouses can store XML, ORC and Parquet files however these files are vendor locked and available through access mechanisms supported by the data warehouse.
+Some data warehouses can store XML, ORC, and Parquet files however these files are vendor locked and available through access mechanisms supported by the data warehouse.

 In contrast, the data lake stores data in an open and standard format preventing any proprietary lock-in of data.
 An open data lake ingests data from sources such as applications, databases, data warehouses, and real-time streams.
 It stores this data in an open format, such as ORC and Parquet, that is platform-independent, machine-readable, optimized for fast access and analytics and made available to consumers without restrictions that would impede the re-use of the data.

 Open data lake supports data access through the standards-based implementation of SQL with no proprietary extensions.
 It enables external tools to access that data through standards such as ODBC and JDBC.
-Also, the open data lake supports programmatic access to data via standard programming languages such as R, Python, and Scala and standard libraries for numerical computation and machine learning such as TensorFlow, Apache Spark, MLib, MXNet, Tensorflow, Keras, and SciKit Learn.
+Also, the open data lake supports programmatic access to data via standard programming languages such as R, Python, and Scala and standard libraries for numerical computation and machine learning such as TensorFlow, Apache Spark, and MLib, MXNet, Tensorflow, Keras, and SciKit Learn.

 An Open Data Lake stores the data in an open format preventing vendor lock-in.
 Data can be safely ported to any platform on any cloud that can read the open data format.

 The increase in volume, velocity, and variety of data, combined with new types of analytics and machine learning is creating the need for an open data lake architecture.
-Across our customers including market leaders like Expedia, Disney, Adobe and more, we find that open data lake is becoming a common feature alongside the Data Warehouse.
+Across our customers including market leaders like Expedia, Disney, Adobe, and more, we find that an open data lake is becoming a common feature alongside the Data Warehouse.
 While the data warehouse has been designed and optimized for SQL analytics, the need for an open, simple and secure data lake platform, that can support new types of analytics and machine learning is driving the open data lake adoption.
-Unlike the data warehouse’s world of proprietary formats, proprietary SQL extensions, proprietary metadata repository and lack of programmatic access to data, the open data lake prevents vendor lock-in while supporting a diverse range of analytics.
+Unlike the data warehouse’s world of proprietary formats, proprietary SQL extensions, proprietary metadata repository, and lack of programmatic access to data, the open data lake prevents vendor lock-in while supporting a diverse range of analytics.
 The open data lake provides a robust and future-proof data management paradigm to support a wide range of data processing needs including data exploration, interactive analytics, and machine learning.